Skip content

 Bringing together art history, biography and memoir, and drawing on ideas of truth, originality and memory, So Much Longing in So Little Space is a brilliant and personal examination of the legacy of one of the world’s most iconic painters, and a meditation on art itself.

 Karl Ove Knausgaard's My Struggle cycle has been heralded as a masterpiece all over the world.
 From A Death in the Family to The End, the novels move through childhood into adulthood and, together, form an enthralling portrait of human life.
 Knausgaard has been awarded the Norwegian Critics Prize for Literature, the Brage Prize and the Jerusalem Prize.
-His work, which also includes The Morning Star, Out of the World, A Time for Everything and the Seasons Quartet, is published in thirty-five languages.
+His work, which also includes the Seasons Quartet and the Morning Star series (The Morning Star, The Wolves of Eternity and The Third Realm) is published in thirty-five languages.

 Phone showing make the switch message